Generalized gradient flows in Hadamard manifolds and convex optimization on entanglement polytopes: -gradient flow and asymptotic duality

 The proof follows the approach developed in \cite{Hirai2025,HiraiSakabe2024FOCS}, which is a combination of the weak duality (Lemma~\ref{lem:weakduality}) and the inequality (\ref{eqn:important}).
 In the case of $Q = \|\cdot\|^*$ (with $Q^*_{-} = \delta_{B_{\|\cdot\|}(0,1)}$), the second term of the LHS of (\ref{eqn:important}) vanishes, and $u(t)$ belongs to $B_{\|\cdot\|}(0,1)$ by the triangle inequality $d(x_0,x(t)) \leq R(t)$.
 From $t \to \infty$ and $r \to \infty$, we obtain $u^* \in B_{\|\cdot\|}(0,1)$ with the desired inequality $f^{\infty}(u^*) \leq - \inf_{x \in {\cal M}} Q(df_x)$ (the reverse of the weak duality (Lemma~\ref{lem:weakduality})).
-For the general case, however, the second term in (\ref{eqn:important}) makes the argument more involved, and we were only able to prove the above limited cases.
-Fortunately, the cases (iii) and (iv) are expected to have enough applications, as we will see in Section~\ref{sec:entanglement_polytope}.
+For the general case, however, the second term in (\ref{eqn:important}) makes the argument more involved, and we were only able to prove the above incomplete result.
+Fortunately, the case (iii) is expected to have enough applications, as we will see in Section~\ref{sec:entanglement_polytope}.
+The proof incorporates further nontrivial combinations of convexity (Jensen's inequality), the Rauch comparison theorem for (ii), and matrix analysis for (iii), which may be interesting its own right.

 \begin{proof}[Proof of Theorem~\ref{thm:main}]